paveljurca/quotes/index.md

 You know people gonna come and do what they always do: try and take it all for themselves / Nope 2022

+.

+I was at the nadir of my life.
+Then you start building yourself back up and you start to get your life in order first and work on yourself.
+And then you start getting back.
+And you become better at everything / Jim Montgomery

+.

+Before software can be reusable it first has to be usable  / Ralph Johnson

+.

 * __elsewhere__